Annie Silinga

-Annie Silinga (1910-1984) was a South African anti-pass laws and anti-apartheid political activist.
+Annie Silinga OLG (1910-1984) was a South African anti-pass laws and anti-apartheid political activist.
 She is known for her role as the Cape Town African National Congress Women's League President, a leader in the 1956 anti-pass Women's March to the Union Buildings in Pretoria, South Africa and the only African woman in the 1956 treason trial in South Africa.

 Personal life

-Annie Silinga was born in 1910 at Nqqamakwe in the Butterworth district of the Transkei, now known as the Eastern Cape, where she only completed a few years of primary school.
+Annie Silinga was born in 1910 at Nqqamakwe in the Butterworth district of the Transkei, now known as the Eastern Cape, where she only completed a few years of primary school, leading to near illiteracy for most of her life afterward.
+For 27 Years, she lived in her native region and worked in the mines.
 Silinga grew up in Transkei during a time of prosperity, when the land allowed farming and cattle could graze freely.
 However, over population led to soil erosion and overgrazing causing poverty in the area.
 By 1937, conditions had deteriorated to the point where Silinga was desperate to move.
 Her "babies," she said, "had been dying in the Transkei."
 In 1937, when she was 27, Silinga moved to Cape Town where her husband Matthew had just gained employment, hoping for better medical facilities.
 In Cape Town, for the first time, Silinga, her husband and their five children could live together as a family.
 At his previous job in the mines of Johannesburg, accommodation was not provided for the families of the mineworkers and regulations forbade women from staying there for extended periods.
 After World War II, Silinga and her husband moved to Langa township.
 Although Silinga was arrested numerous times, she and her family remained in Langa where she died in 1984.